carnisj/bcdi/index.rst

-.. bcdi documentation master file, created by sphinx-quickstart on Fri Apr 26 20:19:10 2019.
+.. bcdi documentation main file, created by sphinx-quickstart on Fri Apr 26 20:19:10 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.